Kinto/kinto/docs/configuration/settings.rst

     multiauth.policy.ipauth.userid = LAN-user
     multiauth.policy.ipauth.principals = trusted

-Similarly, any authorization policies and group finder function can be specified through configuration in order to deeply customize permissions handling and authorizations.
+Permission handling and authorisation mechanisms are specified directly via configuration.
+This allows for customised solutions ranging from very simple to highly complex.

 Basic Auth
 ::::::::::

-``basicauth`` is mentioned among ``multiauth.policies`` by default.
+``basicauth`` is enabled via ``multiauth.policies`` by default.

 .. code-block:: ini

     multiauth.policies = basicauth

-By default, it uses an internal *Basic Auth* policy.
+By default an internal *Basic Auth* policy is used.

 In order to replace it by another one: